nastanford/KnowledgeBase/KnowledgeBase/Meeting Notes/Follow up Meeting Email.md

 	- https://badgr.com/auth/login

 Action Items
-- What CSV File Layout
+- What CSV File Layout - Example
 - Who: Laura
 - Status:
 - Deadline:

 Action Items
-- What: Reports
+- What: Reports - Examples
 - Who: Laura and Hayley
 - Status:
 - Deadline:

 Please let me know if you have any questions or need any assistance with your action items.
 I am happy to help in any way I can.
 Thank you for your time and attention.